UCSB-VRL/WildlifeMapper/README.md

 ## License
-MethaneMapper is released under the UCSB license.
+WildlifeMapper is released under the UCSB license.
 Please see the [LICENSE](./LICENSE) file for more information.

 ## Contributors